This novel is dedicated to the following:

 Amy Stell for her steadfast and keenly insightful copy reading.

-Sharon Henderson for her enduring friendship and willingness to read my work for errors.
+Sharon Henderson for enduring friendship and willingness to read my work for errors.

-COL David Osterhout for his eye for detail and who wasn’t afraid say, “This is not your best.
+COL David Osterhout for his eye for detail and because he isn’t afraid say, “This is not your best.
 Fix it!”

 And to my friends and compatriots who served with me and honored me by calling me Sir!

-And to all the men and women in the U.S. military forces who have served, are serving, and will serve!
+And to all the men and women in the U.S. military forces who have served, and are serving!